 Click the error store symbol of adapter 3.

 Press “Resend”.
 Your screen should look like shown below.
-There is a green bar indicating success (number 1) that also shows the id of the sent message.
-You see that the error message is no longer present (number 2).
+There is a green bar indicating success (highlighted) that also shows the id of the sent message.
+You see that the error message is no longer present (placeholder highlighted).

 This finishes the tutorial on error stores.
 You have learned that an error store is needed to complete the fire-and-forget integration pattern.
 In this pattern, the sender does not get a response, so possible errors cannot be indicated that way.
 An error store allows for retrying failed messages.
 It also allows you as a site owner to resend a message manually, which you can do after fixing the cause of the error.